 Follow these steps to arrive at the cost of goods sold journal entry:

-- Accumulate purchased inventory costs.
-As the accounting period progresses and you receive invoices from suppliers for inventory items shipped to the company, record them either in a single purchases account or in whichever inventory asset account is most applicable.
-Be sure to accrue purchases at the end of the accounting period if goods have been received but no supplier invoice.
+Accumulate purchased inventory costs.
+As the accounting period progresses and the business receives invoices from suppliers for inventory items shipped to the company, record them either in a single purchases account or in whichever inventory asset account is most applicable.
+Be sure to accrue purchases at the end of the accounting period if goods have been received but not the related supplier invoice.

-- Determine cost of ending inventory.
-This can be a complicated process, since you may use a variety of cost layering systems, such as FIFO, LIFO, or the weighted average method to determine cost.
+Determine cost of ending inventory.
+This can be a complicated process, since the accountant may use a variety of cost layering systems, such as FIFO, LIFO, or the weighted average method to determine cost.

-- Determine the cost of goods sold.
-If you are using a purchases account, then add the balance in that account to the beginning inventory total and then subtract the costed ending inventory total to arrive at the cost of goods sold.
-If you are instead using several inventory accounts instead of a purchases account, then add them together and subtract the costed ending inventory total to arrive at the cost of goods sold.
+Determine the cost of goods sold.
+If a purchases account is being used, add the balance in that account to the beginning inventory total and then subtract the costed ending inventory total to arrive at the cost of goods sold.
+If the firm is instead using several inventory accounts instead of a purchases account, then add them together and subtract the costed ending inventory total to arrive at the cost of goods sold.

-- Generate cost of goods sold entry.
-If you are using a purchases account, then the cost of goods sold journal entry should reduce that account balance to zero, as well as adjust the inventory account balance to match the costed ending inventory total.
+Generate cost of goods sold entry.
+If a purchases account is being used, then the cost of goods sold journal entry should reduce that account balance to zero, as well as adjust the inventory account balance to match the costed ending inventory total.